Digital-Umuganda/moodle-filter_translations/README.md

+This is a fork of [Moodle Atto Translations](https://github.com/andrewhancox/moodle-filter_translations).
+We implemented our custom self hosted machine translation API, and a widget that can translate courses based on the specified languages.

 This plugin requires the [Moodle Atto Translations](https://github.com/andrewhancox/moodle-atto_translations) plugin.

-Full documentation is available at: https://docs.moodle.org/311/en/Content_translation_plugin_set

 # To Install it manually #
 - Unzip the plugin in the moodle .../filter/translations directory.